Hullow/MiniRT/Documentation/Journal-fallan.md

 - Analog clock (end of chapter 4 - "Chaining it together"): started to write code with pberset.
 Decided against function pointers due to differing prototypes of the transformation functions

+# 3/4/25
+- Reading ch.
+5 "Ray-sphere intersections": for intersect(), which takes an object and a ray, two ways to implement.
+Either encapsulate each object in a new type t_obj, or add an enum variable to specify the object used as argument, and (void *) cast the actual pointer given as argument (then recast it as the appropriate type inside the intersect() function).
+- Hit is the intersection with the lowest nonnegative t value

+- To check with pberset: p.
+68. Inverting matrices => need determinant
+> whatever transformation you want to apply to the sphere, apply the inverse of that transformation to the ray, instead.<br>
+> first, make sure your ray is transformable<br>
+> Make sure it returns a new ray, rather than modifying the ray in place !